datanav/docs/technical/shopify-exact.rst

 Shopify Product to  Items
 -------------------------
-Before any synchronization can take place, a link between a Shopify Product and a  Items must be established.

-A new  Items will be created from a Shopify Product if it is connected to a Shopify Order that is synchronized into .
+Every Shopify Product will be synchronized with a  Items.

 Once a link between a Shopify Product and a  Items is established, it will keep in sync between the two systems, regardless of where it is edited.